+Given the orchestrated assault against the press in general and New York Times in particular, PBS could hardly have picked a better time to recognize the newsman once identified as “the most trusted man in America.”
 Walter Cronkite’s storied career made him far more than a mere witness to history, but this well-paced, slickly produced “American Masters” documentary underscores Morley Safer’s point that newscasters will never again command that kind of universal respect.

 PBS has chosen the summer of Katie Couric’s ascension to the CBS News throne to honor those whose names are still invoked with hushed reverence, with plans to follow the Cronkite piece by looking at Edward R. Murrow.
 Couric lends her voice to the proceedings as narrator.

 Cronkite cut his journalistic teeth as a WWII wire-service correspondent, returning from a postwar stint in Europe just as television was being born.
 (As noted, the portion of U.S. homes with TV sets soared from less than 10% in 1950 to roughly 90% by 1960, two years before Cronkite took over “The CBS Evening News.”)

 Writer-producer-director Catherine Tatge incorporates all kinds of wonderful, little-seen clips — from “As the World Turns” at the moment of the “CBS Bulletin” about the shooting of President Kennedy to the 1952 political conventions, where organizers fretted about the impact of this strange new medium.